Residential: $6,000 per site/meter

 Residential: $1.25 per displaced kWh

-NOTE: The incentive amounts for the program was update effective March 20, 2015.
+NOTE: The incentive amounts for the program was updated effective July 17, 2015.
 Applications are being received until December 15, 2015 or, until the funds are exhausted.

 The New York State Energy Research and Development Authority (NYSERDA) offers incentives for the installation of solar water heating systems for residential, commercial, agricultural, governmental, and not-for-profit institutional customers of the state's major investor-owned utilities.
 The program is part of the Customer-Sited Tier (CST) of the state renewable portfolio standard (RPS).
 The program is open to customers of investor owned utilities including: Central Hudson Gas & Electric, National Grid, Orange and Rockland Utilities and Rochester Gas and Electric.

 The systems must generally supplement an electric water heater in order to qualify for the program.
 Both existing buildings and new construction are eligible for incentives.
 Otherwise eligible customers that use a fossil fuel (propane, natural gas, or oil) for water heating may be eligible for a small amount of non-RPS funding (contact NYSERDA for details and information on funding availability).

 Incentives are based on the amount of electricity displaced by the solar water heating system.
 The incentive is set at $1.25 per annual kilowatt-hour (kWh) displaced, up to $6,000 for residential systems.
 Commercial customers receive $0.55 per kWh displaced, and agricultural/not-for-profit/goverment customers receive $0.65 per kWh displaced.